CWTHF: Subhalo Identification with Continuous Wavelet Transform: The Data

 The simulation evolves from $z=127$, incorporating the subgrid physics modules mentioned above and adopting the Planck cosmological parameters: $h=0.6774$, $\Omega_{\rm \Lambda } = 0.6911$, $\Omega_{\rm m} = 0.3089$, $\Omega_{\rm b}=0.0486$, $n_s = 0.9667$, and $\sigma_8 = 0.8159$ \citep{Planck2016}.
 For its three flagship runs, TNG50, TNG100, and TNG300, the project provides 100 snapshots spanning $z=20$ to $z=0$.
 The names correspond to the side length of the simulation box in units of $\rm Mpc$.
 Each flagship run is accompanied by several lower-resolution versions that share the same physical settings but employ reduced numbers of particles and cells.

 Among these simulation runs, we primarily utilize $z=0$ TNG50-2 for subhalo analysis.
 For single-halo tests and to probe the performance limits of our CWTHF method, we employ the full-resolution $z=0$ TNG100-1 run\footnote{The decision to use TNG100-1 instead of continuing with TNG50-1 for this test is motivated by its lower particle count.
 Loading an excessively large number of particles reduces the upper limit of $k_w$, which can cause the loss of small-scale halos/subhalos.}.
 TNG50-2 has a box size of $35\mpch$ and contains $1080^3$ dark matter particles, whereas TNG100-1 has a box size of $75\mpch$ with $1820^3$ particles.
 For the single-halo analysis, we select the most massive halo in TNG100-1, zoom into its region to resolve its finest structures, and directly compare them with the subhalos identified by SUBFIND.
+In the following analysis, only dark matter particles are considered.